idaceappdev/AdalToMsal/NETCORE/Asp.NetCore-ADAL-To-MSAL/2. After-webapp-webapi/README.md

-# Migration steps to be followed to migrate to Identity.Web (MSAL)
+# Migration steps to be followed to migrate to Identity.Client (MSAL)
 This project is build on top ot the previous one.

 ## About this scenario